MicrosoftDocs/connected-spaces/articles/install-cameras.md

 ---
 author: kfrankc-ms
-description: Learn how to install LP cameras to use with Dynamics 365 Connected Store (public preview) ms.author: frch ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
+description: Learn how to install LP cameras to use with Dynamics 365 Connected Store Preview ms.author: frch ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
-title: Install a camera to use with Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+title: Install a camera to use with Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
 ---

-# Install a camera to use with Dynamics 365 Connected Store (public preview)
+# Install a camera to use with Dynamics 365 Connected Store Preview

-This article describes how to install and configure a Loss Prevention (LP) camera to use with Microsoft Dynamics 365 Connected Store (public preview).
+This article describes how to install and configure a Loss Prevention (LP) camera to use with Microsoft Dynamics 365 Connected Store Preview.

 ## Supported cameras